SkyeUwU/CunnyBot/README.md

 ## Collaboration

+- How can i collaboare?
-Anyone is free to collaborate, just make a pull request and i will look into it, if it's good it will become a new update c:
+-- Just make a pull request and i will look into it c: